rafaoluz/rafaoluz/README.md

 ## Hello I'm Rafa Luz welcome to my profile!

-### Computer Science Student 8 Semester - Universidade Paulista.
-I am currently at Loxam Degraus as a Systems Analyst.
+### Bachelor in Computer Science from UNIP - Universidade Paulista.
+Studying post graduation in Software Engineering at PUC Minas.
+I am currently at Loxam Degraus as a systems development analyst.

 <br>